-- OPTN member hospital to facilitate organ recovery.
-Transferring a LD-PPW candidate would add a significant step beyond what is required for the candidate's family or surrogate to consent to withdrawal of ventilator support.
-There would be significant costs and logistical challenges to moving a patient from the primary donation hospital to a transplant center.
-Other stakeholders, such as anesthesia providers and hospital administrators responsible for allocation of scarce resources such as ICU beds and operating room suites would also need to be engaged. - c) Under current policy, OPOs are responsible for the deceased donor authorization process, medical evaluation, organ recovery and allocation of deceased donor organs, while living donor hospitals are responsible for the informed consent process, medical evaluation, organ recovery and placement of living donor organs.
-There could need to be reconsideration and potential changes to these roles in the setting of LD-PPW.
+215 b) As currently considered, LD-PPW could only occur in an OPTN member hospital.
+This is because 216 OPTN policy restricts recovery of living donor organs to OPTN member transplant centers.
+Also, 217 transplant surgeons cannot travel to a different hospital to perform a living donor nephrectomy 218 given medical licensure and credentialing requirements under applicable state law and hospital 219 policy.
+Accordingly, in some cases, an LD-PPW candidate would need to be transferred to an 220 OPTN member hospital to facilitate organ recovery.
+Transferring a LD-PPW candidate would add a 221 significant step beyond what is required for the candidate's family or surrogate to consent to 222 withdrawal of ventilator support.
+There would be significant costs and logistical challenges to 223 moving a patient from the primary donation hospital to a transplant center.
+Other stakeholders, 224 such as anesthesia providers and hospital administrators responsible for allocation of scarce 225 resources such as ICU beds and operating room suites would also need to be engaged.

+- c) Under current policy, OPOs are responsible for the deceased donor authorization process, medical evaluation, organ recovery and allocation of deceased donor organs, while living donor hospitals are responsible for the informed consent process, medical evaluation, organ recovery and placement of living donor organs. - There could need to be reconsideration and potential changes to these roles in the setting of LD-PPW.
 Aspects of the LD-PPW process could be similar to deceased donation in which the OPO coordinates the evaluation of the potential donor and the organ recovery in a compressed period of time.
-Aspects of LD-PPW could be similar to DCD which is required to be coordinated by the - d) As currently envisioned, responsibility for the informed consent of the donor surrogate and medical evaluation of the potential LD-PPW donor would remain the responsibility of the medical staff that could perform the nephrectomy. - e) If the potential donor is a LD-PPW candidate, the OPO could take responsibility for approaching the donor's surrogate to first evaluate the candidate as a potential DCD donor.
+Aspects of LD-PPW could be similar to DCD which is required to be coordinated by the OPO. - d) As currently envisioned, responsibility for the informed consent of the donor surrogate and medical evaluation of the potential LD-PPW donor would remain the responsibility of the medical staff that could perform the nephrectomy. - e) If the potential donor is a LD-PPW candidate, the OPO could take responsibility for approaching the donor's surrogate to first evaluate the candidate as a potential DCD donor.
 If the potential living donor does not meet DCD criteria (including the possibility that the family expresses preference for LD-PPW), the OPO could discuss LD-PPW with the donor's surrogates. - f) As described, the OPO could need to coordinate allocation of the donated kidney to the deceased donor waitlist.
-Under this scenario, the roles and responsibilities of the recovery hospital and the OPO would need to be carefully delineated. - g) The OPTN/UNOS and Centers for Medicaid and Medicare Services (CMS) could need to segregate outcome data from LD-PPW so that the anticipated death after donation would not be characterized as a living donor death which could negatively impact living donor programs' outcome metrics. - h) OPTN policy that covers living donation, including informed consent, medical evaluation, psychosocial evaluation, follow-up, and required reporting of living donor death, would need to be reviewed and modified to accommodate LD-PPW. - There is a lack of relevant or predictive data concerning LD-PPW and its potential impact on the total number of organs that could be made available for transplant.
+Under this scenario, the roles and responsibilities of the recovery hospital and the OPO would need to be carefully delineated. - g) The OPTN/UNOS and Centers for Medicaid and Medicare Services (CMS) could need to segregate outcome data from LD-PPW so that the anticipated death after donation would not be characterized as a living donor death which could negatively impact living donor programs' outcome metrics. - h) OPTN policy that covers living donation, including informed consent, medical evaluation, psychosocial evaluation, follow-up, and required reporting of living donor death, would need to be reviewed and modified to accommodate LD-PPW.

+i) There is a lack of relevant or predictive data concerning LD-PPW and its potential impact on the total number of organs that could be made available for transplant.

-255 7.
+254 7.
 Potential Benefits: